Mash14/Youtube-Api/README.md

 ## Description

-The project is used to showcase the use of youtube api to show search for videos and embed and show them in a django project.
+The project is used to showcase the use of youtube api.
+To search for videos in youtube, get results of you search and embed them in a django project.

 ## Technologies Used